Mr. Forbush and the Penguins: Development

 The film was based on a 1965 novel by Graham Billing, who had worked for the New Zealand Antarctic Division.
+Film rights were bought by PGL, a production company of two Americans living in London, Al Viola and Henry Trettin, who made commercials.

+PGL succeeded in raising finance from EMI Films and British Lion Films, in association with the National Film Finance Corporation.
+Each pledged £200,000 each.

-The film was a co-production between EMI Films, PGL Productions and British Lion Films.
-It was part of the initial slate of movies greenlit by Bryan Forbes who had been appointed head of EMI.
-Forbes announced it in August 1969 as part of a slate of fifteen films.
+Forbush was part of the initial slate of movies greenlit by Bryan Forbes who had been appointed head of EMI.
+Forbes announced it in August 1969 as part of fifteen films.
+Forbes was enthusiastic about backing new talent and Forbush would be the first feature film for director Viola, producer and screenwriter Anthony Shaffer.
+Viola and Trettin had a strong track record making television commercials while Schaffer was an established playwright.

-Director Al Viola had won awards for his commercials and this would be his feature film debut - the same for producer Henry Trettin.

-The novel was adapted by playwright Anthony Shaffer, doing his first script.
-Swedish filmmaker Arne Sucksdorff was hired to shoot footage in Antarctica.
-The original stars were John Hurt and Susan Fleetwood.
+Swedish filmmaker Arne Sucksdorff was hired to shoot footage in Antarctica using associate producer Gordon L.T.
+Scott.
 Forbes later described the film as a "calculated risk" with an "intriguing script" and "formidable logistical problems...
 Admittedly a far cry from The Sound of Music, but positively different and worth attempting."
+Finance came from British Lion, EMI and the National Film Finance Corporation.
+Filmink later argued " it boggles the mind that" Forbes "allowed someone as green as Al Viola to direct Forbush which involved having to match footage with scenes shot in Antarctica."

+The original stars were John Hurt and Susan Fleetwood.
+Fleetwood was under contract to the Royal Shakespeare Company.
+According to Sidney Gilliat of British Lion, that company only agreed to invest "under the strict understanding that Michael Crawford played the lead and certain revisions were made to the script.
+In the event, neither undertaking was carried out but British Lion was still left holding part of the baby."

 Shooting

 Filming started 4 November 1969 at Palmer Peninsula in Antarctica.
 Fifteen technicians, including the producer Henry Trettin and director Al Viola, plus John Hurt, travelled to Antarctica and stayed for eight weeks living at Esperanza Base.
 It was the first movie to be shot on that continent.
+Scott researched the trip by consulting with members of Sir Vivian Fuchs' British Antarctic Survey and John Green accompanied them as a technical adviser.
+"It’s really astonishing the things a unit needs on a five-week trip, but of course there's no shop on the corner they can pop out to if you’ve missed out some small item," said Scott.

 This was followed by studio work at Elstree Studios.
 By March 1970 it was reported that filming was expected to finish soon.